TRaSH-Guides/Guides/SonarrV3/Sonarr-Release-Profile-RegEx.md

 Scores [-50] Scene groups.
 Scores [-100] Groups that mess with the audio or add another preferred language.

+Optional => We've tested it and it worked for what we've tested it on, if it will work in your situation we don't know if you notice something wrong just contact me and we will try to fix it or remove it.

 The reason why I got multiple entry's with the same score is because the line will go out of the box and i don't like how that looks.

 When you've done it correctly it will look something like this.

 ![](images/1571578196710.png)

+### Why Not x265
 Then the question why I put `/(x|h)\.?265/i` as `Must Not Contain`.
 Luckily someone else on Discord described it nice and correctly in my opinion.